-(iSeeCars) – People commonly fantasize about owning a fast car.
-But given the price tag and limited utility of most sports cars, many choose to own a more practical vehicle instead.
-However, there are many new and used sports cars that can help you live life in the fast lane for under $30,000.
-That’s less than the average one- to five-year-old used car, which costs $35,020.
+(iSeeCars) – Driving a fast car is an aspiration for many.
+But given the price tag and limited utility of most sports cars, car buyers often choose to own a more practical vehicle instead.
+While many high-performance sports cars are in the six-figure range, there are plenty of new and used sports cars that can help satisfy your need for speed for less than $50,000.

 Here are the sports cars that provide an adrenaline rush without the high price tag.

 Fastest Cars Under $50,000